cr1901/smolarith/doc/usage.md

 pdm add smolarith
 ```

-All commands with invoke the Python interpreter that `pdm` is using (probably
+All commands which invoke the Python interpreter that `pdm` is using (probably
 in a virtualenv) will now have access to `smolarith`.

 ## Usage
-This section still needs to be fleshed out.
-In the interim, here is a
+`smolarith` modules all use Amaranth {doc}`streams <amaranth:stdlib/stream>`.
+Data transfer using Amaranth streams follow a minimal "valid-ready"
+unidirectional protocol.
+Therefore, each `smolarith` module has at least
+two streams; one stream to accept data from an initiator/producer, and
+another stream to return results, where the `smolarith` module is the
+initiator/producer.
+Detailed rules for stream transfers are explained in the
+{ref}`Amaranth docs <amaranth:stream-rules>`.

-self-contained example of a core that uses {class}`~smolarith.mul.MulticycleMul`
+Here is a self-contained example of a streaming core that uses {class}`~smolarith.mul.MulticycleMul`
 to perform Celsius to Fahrenheit conversion, governed by the equation
 {math}`F(t) = 1.8*C(t) + 32`: